fkhademi/terraform-gcp-instance-module/README.md

 :---|:---|:---
 instance_size | f1-micro | The size of the GCP VM instance
-zone | b | Availability Zone to deploy the instance in
+zone | b | Availability Zone to deploy the instance in public_ip | false | Set to true to assign a public IP to the Instance

 ### Outputs
 This module will return the following outputs: